chef/chef-server/docs-chef-io/content/server/v14/config_rb_server_optional_settings.md

 `oc_id['origin']`

 :   The FQDN for the server that is sending outbound email.
-Defaults to
+FQDNs must
-    the `'api_fqdn'` value, which is the FQDN for the Chef Infra Server.
+    always be in lowercase.
+Defaults to the `'api_fqdn'` value, which is the FQDN for the Chef Infra Server.

 `oc_id['num_to_keep']`